microsoft/api-guidelines/azure/Guidelines.md

 }
 ```

-Always model an enum as a string unleess you are positive that the symbol set will **NEVER** change over time.
+Always model an enum as a string unless you are positive that the symbol set will **NEVER** change over time.

 ### Group versioning in Azure and Azure Stack